-- 14.1 Council will issue warnings, at a Dog Control Officer's discretion, and/or infringement notices (instant fines), for infringement offences as set out in Schedule 1 of the Dog Control Act 1996. - 14.2 Dog Control Officers will consider each situation on an individual basis and have discretion as to what approach they choose to take.
+- 14.1 Council will issue warnings, at a Dog Control Officer's discretion, and/or infringement notices (instant fines), for infringement offences as set out in Schedule 1 of the Dog Control Act 1996 and Schedule 2 of Council's Dog Control Bylaw. - 14.2 Dog Control Officers will consider each situation on an individual basis and have discretion as to what approach they choose to take.